percona/psmdb-docs/docs/install/upgrade-from-40.md

-# Upgrading from Percona Server for MongoDB 4.0 to 4.2
+# Upgrade from Percona Server for MongoDB 4.0 to 4.2

 !!! admonition ""